solarwinds/appoptics-apm-node/working/re-arch-notes.md

  etc. are useful) - worked

 remaining
-- BIG find all metadata references. consider converting internal use but keeping docs the same (many)
+- BIG find all metadata references.
+Metadata.makeRandom() is in many tests.
+- consider converting internal use but keeping docs the same (many)
 - requires moving much of addon-sim to addon.
 - apis, api-sims, index.js (init msg), http (xtrace checks)